Skip to main content

 2. Open the zone page.

-3. From the menu of the resource record group, select Edit.
+3. On the menu. of resource record groups, select Edit.

 5. Enter a value.